Using CAN Calibration Protocol for Monitoring and Tuning

 Update the model to apply this new value to the real-time application by selecting Simulation > Update Diagram or pressing Ctrl+D.

-As an alternative to External mode, you can use a third-party calibration tool for signal logging and parameter tuning.
+As an alternative to Monitor and Tune, you can use a third-party calibration tool for signal logging and parameter tuning.
 The same signals and parameters that are available with External mode may be logged or updated using the third-party calibration tool.
 While using a third-party calibration tool, ensure that the tool is set in compliance with the word addressable nature of the Texas Instruments C2000 processors (16-bit addressable).